 Innovations In TMS Accessibility

 Recent advancements in TMS include the prevalence of Application Programming Interface (API) which are essentially programs that can communicate with databases, retrieving useful information that can be used in other applications.
 Carriers are gaining functionality from their core systems via APIs that other systems can consume.
-This innovation allows TMS to connect directly to the carrier and pull necessary information directly through machine-to-machine communication.
+This innovation allows a TMS to connect directly to the carrier and pull necessary information directly through machine-to-machine communication.
 This means there are fewer labor hours spent on back-end issues.
-It significantly lowers the time and labor investments that keep mid-sized shippers from adopting TMS.
+It significantly lowers the time and labor investments that keep mid-sized shippers from adopting a TMS.

 While a TMS is a powerful tool and typically full of various and helpful features, not every company will need the full suite of options in order for it to be beneficial.
 In fact, too many features can get in the user’s way.
 Instead, small and mid-sized shippers should look at carefully curated feature sets for their TMS.
 Modern TMS solutions are both scalable and customizable, so while an off-the-shelf solution is great for a larger company, this provides a better range of options for smaller companies.
 With a curated feature package, implementing a TMS becomes a less daunting task.